daddia/zen-cli/docs/architecture/decisions/ADR-0023-git-library-selection.md

 - Environment variable support for CI/CD workflows
 - No credential logging or exposure in error messages

 Note: This decision focuses on Git operations only.
-Asset parsing and caching implementation are separate concerns addressed in the asset client architecture.
+Manifest storage and dynamic asset fetching implementation are separate concerns addressed in the asset client architecture.